jcarter326613/blue-sky-charts/vfr-green-site/index.md

 header:
   title: Blue Sky Charts
   text: >
-    View graphical METAR data on available sectional charts, terminal charts or a combined world view.
+    View graphical METAR data on available sectional charts, terminal charts, or a combined world view.
     Bring electronic backup charts with you for full offline access when you need them.
     Track your current location to enhance your situational awareness while in flight.
 #  action: